szachovy/superset-cluster/tests/TESTING.md

 terraform apply --auto-approve
 ```

-After successfull run, and 5 docker containers appeared with a healthy state, populate terraform variables and project's defaults to the ansible group variables by running the script:
+After successfull run, and 5 docker containers appeared with a healthy state, populate terraform variables and project's defaults to the ansible group variables by running the script from the `tests` directory:

 ```
 ./generate_group_vars.sh